mandelbrotmesh/hashcash-fsharp/README.md

 My attempt at building the Hashcash algorithm in F#

-This probject is built on .NET Core 1 so it cross-platform.
+This probject is built on .NET Core 1 so it is cross-platform.